 Dr. Knowlan was the first inductee into the coveted Golden Orchard (1981).
 He became a full professor in 1991, and an active professor emeritus in 2001.
 He was a founding member of the esteemed Magis Society of Master Teachers in 2003.
 He was awarded an honorary degree (Honoris Causa) by the university in 2004.
 He received the first American College of Physicians National Affiliated Hospital Teacher’s Award in 1998, and became Master of the American College in 2008.

 A master clinical medical educator and spellbinding storyteller, Dr. Knowlan carries with him the well-remembered stories of the post World War II ascendency of Georgetown from its modest, regional standing to its place as a world-class academic medical center.
-Since “retiring” the year Dr. Mitchell came to the dean’s office, Dr. Knowlan returned full time to the University he loves dearly, and has worked nonstop for an additional 15 years as the premier master teacher — teaching in all years of the curriculum.
-He remains irrepressibly active on the medical campus, teaching classes and holding court in his favorite chair just outside Dean Mitchell’s office, or in the hospital doctor’s lounge.
+Since “retiring” the year now-Dean Emeritus Mitchell came to the dean’s office, Dr. Knowlan returned full time to the University he loves dearly, and has worked nonstop for an additional 15 years as the premier master teacher — teaching in all years of the curriculum.
+He remains irrepressibly active on the medical campus, teaching classes and holding court in his favorite chair just outside the dean’s office, or in the hospital doctor’s lounge.
 He cannot be far from the bedside he loves.

 Knowlan, who has seen a lot of medical students arrive and graduate, has plenty of perspective to share about the journey they take to become doctors.
 His advice: Don’t think too far ahead – take it a day at a time.
 “The first year is very agonizing — as they look around, see the top kid from over 100 of America’s top universities — any they realize it’s not the same crowd they went to college with.
 Now they’re running with highly talented and skilled people.
 What they don’t realize is that they are one of them.”